AaradhyaSrivastava/option-pricing-model/README.md

-x# Option Pricing Model — Reliance Call (BSM, CRR, Implied Vol, Delta Hedging)
+# Option Pricing Model — Reliance Call (BSM, CRR, Implied Vol, Delta Hedging)

 This is my self-contained project where I price and hedge a **Reliance call option**.
 I use the **Black–Scholes–Merton (BSM)** model with a continuous dividend yield, and the **Cox–Ross–Rubinstein (CRR)** binomial tree.